 Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lithuania, Luxemburg, Malta, the Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland

 are eligible for the following visa application fees:

 – $40 – 4-10 business days;

 – $80 – 3 business days.

 Citizens of these countries must present a letter from an insurance company covering the whole period of stay in Russia.
-Medical insurance certificate must contain a Russian contact phone number for emergency or assistance.
+The medical insurance certificate must contain a Russian contact phone number for emergencies or assistance.

 Holders of diplomatic passports of the countries mentioned above do not need a visa to enter Russia for 90 days.

 Please note these provisions do not affect citizens of the United Kingdom and Ireland.

 In accordance with the Decree № 583, issued by the President of the Russian Federation on November 28, 2015, the procedure for entering the Russian Federation for citizens of the Republic of Turkey, bearers of regular Turkish passports, has been revised.

 As of January 1, 2016, Turkish citizens bearing said passports will be required to obtain a Russian visa issued by a diplomatic or consular division of the Russian Federation.
 (For more information please visit http://visa.kdmid.ru).